brndnmtthws/thetagang/README.md

 If you find something that you think is a bug, or some other issue, please [create a new issue](https://github.com/brndnmtthws/thetagang/issues/new).

+## "Show me your gains bro" – i.e., what are the returns?

+As discussed elsewhere in this README, you must conduct your own research, and I suggest starting with resources such as CBOE's BXM and BXDM indices, and comparing those to SPX.
+I've had a lot of people complain because "that strategy isn't better than buy and hold BRUH"–let me assure you, that is not my goal with this.

+Generally speaking, the point of selling options is not to exceed the returns of the underlying, but rather to reduce risk.
+Reducing risk is an important feature because it, in turn, allows one to increase risk in other ways (i.e., allocate higher percentage to stocks or buy riskier assets).

+Whether you use this or not is up to you.
+I have not one single fuck to give, whether you use it or not.
+I am not here to convince you to use it, I merely want to share knowledge and perhaps help create a little bit of wealth redistribution.

+💫

 ## Requirements